jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 In the past, big socio-economic disorders have been caused by small 'stops*'.

+For example:
-For example, the 1997 Asian Financial Crisis was caused by a single country (Thailand) while the 2008 Financial Crisis was caused by a single bank (Lehman Brothers).
+- The 1997 Asian Financial Crisis was sparked by a single country, Thailand
+- The 2008 Financial Crisis was caused by a single bank, Lehman Brothers

 We predict that a future global crisis after 2018 will likewise arise from a small stop.

 > *Update July 2021: The small stop for the current crisis turned out to be the tiny SARS-Cov2 virus